COVID-19 Resource Center - ust

 Equifax is not providing, and cannot provide legal advice on any legal issues relating to state requirements.
 Your company should work with its legal counsel and other experts to make all determinations regarding specific state obligations.

 So long as you meet your states qualification, you may apply for the Workshare Program.
 Workshare programs are designed to offer assistance to employers during a temporary downturn.
 You will still have unemployment charges, but you may experience lower costs associated with these claims since they are only covering for reduced hours rather than a full layoff.
+To find out whether your state offers a Short Time Compensation plan, go here.

 You can contact your elected officials here.
 Please use the following language and choose the appropriate option based on who you are contacting: